 - Combine all the ingredients in a small bowl.

-- This is how you prepare mochi stuffed in Aburaage (this is NOT "Inari-Age" for making Inarizushi).
+Stuffed kirimochi in Aburaage (this is not "Inari-Age" for making Inarizushi).

-- In a large pot, add chicken broth and add water until the pot is half full.
-Add 2 green onions (chopped), 5 garlic cloves (sliced), and half inch ginger (sliced).
+In a large pot, add chicken stock and add water until the pot is half full.
+Add chopped green onions, sliced garlic, and sliced ginger.
 Bring it to a boil.

 - First, add some of hard vegetables such as corns, Tokyo Negi, white part of napa cabbage (near the root), Tong Hao stem, Shiitake Mushrooms, Enoki, frozen dumplings, etc. Cook covered.

-- When the soup boils again, reduce heat but simmer.
+When the soup boils again, reduce heat but simmer.
 Most of ingredients you put in earlier are not ready yet.
 Keep cooking until they are fully cooked (10-12 minutes).
-Meanwhile, add homemade meatballs, mochi in Aburaage, and (soft) ingredients in it and cook.
+Meanwhile, add in homemade meatballs, mochi in Aburaage, and soft ingredients and cook till they are cooked through.

 - When you cook sliced beef, hold a piece on the end of chopsticks and dip it in the boiling broth.
 Gently shake the beef inside the broth for 15-20 seconds.
 The beef is now ready to consume.
 Try not to leave inside the broth for too long because it’ll harden and won’t taste as good.